gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0017]{StRS-0014} The software may be used in transportation related industries.
 - [StRS-0013]{StRS-0043} The software may be used for software development.

+Procedure:

+- [StRS-0042]{} The software shall be used for R&D activities of a future product.
+- [StRS-0040]{StRS-0010,StRS-0042} The software shall support collaboration under various SDLC procedures.
+- [StRS-0003]{StRS-0040} The software shall support waterfall life cycle model.
+- [StRS-0005]{StRS-0040} The software shall support Agile life cycle model.
+- [StRS-0018]{StRS-0040} The software shall assist various activities to establish, maintain, and use of the documentation system.
+- [StRS-0002]{StRS-0018} The software shall be used for requirement engineering documents.
+- [StRS-0008]{StRS-0018} The software shall be used for design control documents.
+- [StRS-0039]{StRS-0018,StRS-0013} The software shall be used to trace the origins of product code pieces.
+- [StRS-0038]{StRS-0018} The software shall be used to manage test cases.
+- [StRS-0044]{StRS-0018} The software shall be able to manage traceability in/between different layers.
+- [StRS-0045]{StRS-0018} The software shall be used for document reviewing.

 ### Operational scenarios

 - [StRS-0009]{StRS-0040} The software shall support multiple users working together for a single product.
-- [StRS-0011]{StRS-0009} The software shall support users of various different roles: project manager, technical manager, business analyzer, architect, developer, tester/QA engineer, ...
+- [StRS-0011]{StRS-0009} The software shall support users of various different roles: project manager, technical manager, business analyzer, product manager, architect, developer/engineer, tester/QA engineer, ...

 ### Operational environment